haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 ### 示例 with replacement by <code>replace</code> {#mtf_repo_credent_replace}

-For example, you have the following credentials in `credentials.xml`:
+例如， you have the following credentials in `credentials.xml`:

 {%highlight xml%}